RunLLM/gitbook/parameters.md

 We currently disallow implicit parameter creation if an explicit parameter with the same name already exists.
 {% endhint %}

 To create a parameter from local data, pass in the path to data as `default` and set `use_local` to `True`.
-You will also need to provide the expected Artifact type of the local data and optional format of the table if the local data is a table Artifact.
-We currently support "CSV", "JSON", and "Parquet" table format.
+You will also need to provide the expected Artifact type of the local data.

 Here's an example of how we can create a local data parameter that has the content of a csv data from a local file: